XR-Studios/xr-studios.github.io/docs/content/unreal.md

 ![Folder Colors](../../../../img/ue5/folder_colors.png ':size=100%')

-- <span style="color: #6FDE00">Folders marked in green mean you will be interacting with them.</span>
+- Folders marked in **<span style="color: #6FDE00">green</span>** mean you will be interacting with them.
-- Folders marked in gray means it is highly unlikely that you will need to interact with them.
+- Folders marked in **<span style="color: #888888">gray</span>** means it is highly unlikely that you will need to interact with them.
-- <span style="color: #FFFFFF">White folders contain content that might be helpful to you depending on the needs of your project.</span>
+- **<span style="color: #FFFFFF">White</span>** folders contain content that might be helpful to you depending on the needs of your project.
-  - <span style="color: #FFFFFF">EditorMeshes contains a ColorCalibrator Cube.</span>
+  - EditorMeshes contains a ColorCalibrator Cube.
-  - <span style="color: #FFFFFF">MigratedBlueprints contains some potentially helpful tools migrated over from our UE4 Template.</span>
+  - MigratedBlueprints contains some potentially helpful tools migrated over from our UE4 Template.
-  - <span style="color: #FFFFFF">OCIO contains an example OCIO config, and this is where you would also place any other configs or LUTs you may choose to use.</span>
+  - OCIO contains an example OCIO config, and this is where you would also place any other configs or LUTs you may choose to use.
-  - <span style="color: #FFFFFF">UltraDynamicSky contains the updated UE5.1 version of UltraDynamicSky</span>
+  - UltraDynamicSky contains the updated UE5.1 version of UltraDynamicSky

 The main two folders you will be interacting with are: